veloper/rend-core/README.md

 # Rend Core

 Rend-Core is required by all `rend-*` gems.
-It contains namespacing, helpers, exceptions, and other classes/modules that are shared across dependant gems.
+It contains namespacing, helpers, exceptions, and other classes/modules that are shared across dependent gems.

 ## Installation